FleksySDK/kebbie/docs/test_a_new_keyboard.md

 To be able to test a keyboard not supported yet by Kebbie you will need to do some steps before run the tests.

 ## Device setup
+To get the elements of the keyboard to be able to map the keys and then evaluate the keyboard you need to have Appium 2 correctly installed and the emulator ready.

+So you need to:
 * Setup Appium (check [emulator setup](/emu_setup.md))
 * Setup the emulator (check [emulator setup](/emu_setup.md#))

 ## Installing the keyboard on the device
-* Install the desired keyboard on the device
+First of all install the desired keyboard on the device by dragging the apk to the emulator or installing the app from the store.

-* Go to the ```"Languages and input methods"``` section in the device's settings
+Once it's installed, if it hasn't any setup wizard, go to the ```Languages and input methods``` section in the device's settings.

-* Access to the ```"On screen keyboards"``` section
+Then access to the ```On screen keyboards``` section.

-* Enable the keyboard and select it as the default keyboard
+And finally enable and select the keyboard.

 ## Get full elements tree:

-* Prepare the code to open any app with a text input using Appium.
+* Prepare the code to open any app with a text input field using Appium.
 For example using these capabilities to open Firefox
     app:
     ```bash
     {